apisearch-io/php-client/README.md

 example, each returned available category will have the level).
 By default, 1.
 - ->isUsed() - Does this counter belongs to an active element?
-- ->getN() - Number of results in your database having this element (for example, number of products with the category Adidas).
+- ->getN() - Number of results in your database having this element (for example, number of item with the category Adidas).
 This is the number commonly printed in your app.

 ```